 Earlier this week, I offered my gift recommendations for travel gifts for the toddlers and preschoolers in your life, but what about older kids?
 Next up in the Trips With Tykes Holiday Gift Guide series are ideas for gifts for traveling kids ages 5-12.
 I own several of these products, and the others have been carefully researched and recommended to me by travelers I trust.
 Coming next is a gift guide for parents who travel, so be sure to come back for that in a few days.
+And if you need gift ideas for teens who travel, my fellow family travel blogger at Stuffed Suitcase has some ideas for that!

 (Trips With Tykes uses affiliate links.
 See our full disclosure policy here.)